udodihor/flask-fb-bot/README.md

 `$ heroku login` and push any button.

 You'll be redirected to default browser app and asked for login to your heroku account.
-After successfull login, go back to your terminal window.
+After successful login, go back to your terminal window.
 Now you're logged in.
 To create new app, run command:

 `$ heroku create`